Albastraoz/Bussen/README.md

 # Bussen

 This website is my second milestone project about Interactive Frontend Development at Code Institute.
-I've had a long brainstorm session about what to create for this project and decided to create a card game I play with friends sometimes.
+I've had a long brainstorm session about what to create for this project and decided to build a card game I sometimes play with friends.
 The game is all about luck with a 50/50 win ratio per round where there are four rounds in total.
 My main goal is to make the game realistic so that you actually have a pack of cards where the program is the dealer.
-In this way it is possible to count cards and beat the game the deeper you get in.
+In this way it is possible to count cards and beat the game the deeper you get in untill the deck is empty and needs to be reshuffled.

 Hosted on [GitHub Pages](https://albastraoz.github.io/Bussen/index.html) Repository on [GitHub](https://github.com/Albastraoz/Bussen)